rafalradx/web-app-with-form/README.md

      ```
      localhost:3000
      ```
-     This will assign your local port 3000 to container 3000 port, and mount your local 'storage' folder into /app/storage folder in container The messages sent by users are stored in storage/data.json file which is in synchronized between host and container
+     This will assign your local port 3000 to container's 3000 port, and mount your local ``storage`` folder into ``/app/storage`` folder in container The messages sent by users are stored in ``storage/data.json`` file which is synchronized between host and container